How to Manage Money When You’re Broke

 - Frequentl shopping for things you already have (clothes, makeup, shoes, house decorations)

 5. Create and stick to a budget

 Having a budget is a smart thing to do.
-If you’re broke and want to learn how to manage your money, then you absolutely must create a budget for yourself.
+If you want to learn how to manage your money when you’re broke, then you absolutely must create a budget for yourself.

 The good thing about a budget is that it can be adjusted as you go and it helps to hold you accountable for your spending.

 If you aren’t sure how to make your own budget, download this free budget template right here that will help you track your spending, bills, and goals!

 Have you ever looked at someone and thought, “#goals”?
 I know I have, especially when it comes to finances.

 Sometimes, it seems like everyone else is totally killing it with their finances.
 They have a good job, great benefits, they can pay their bills, and they save money.